The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Curb Your Current Spending Habits

 Use your one-month audit to identify spending patterns and think about how to improve them.
-If you purchase coffee daily, save money by making it at home.
-Cook meals at home rather than eating out, and look for free or inexpensive local events to replace pricey concerts, movies or shows.
+If you purchase coffee or snacks daily, save money by buying these items at the grocery store.
+Cook meals at home rather than ordering delivery, and replace expensive hobbies with less pricey alternatives such as playing music, drawing or playing backyard sports with your family.

 Create a Budget and Keep Tracking